 Most services that require a prior authorization use InterQual to determine medical necessity.
-The services below do not use InterQual and instead use CareOregon practice guidelines.
-Please note that services for transcranial magnetic stimulation (TMS) now use InterQual criteria in place of the CareOregon guidelines.
+The services below do not use InterQual and instead use CareOregon practice guidelines that are developed from scientific evidence or a consensus of health care professionals such as the HERC/Oregon Health Authority..
+Please note that services for ABA use Interqual for decision making in addition to the practice guidelines.